Sacred Wonders and Sustainable Experiences – 5 European Marian Shrines Everyone Should Visit

 -

-The statue’s adornments are also special: the Virgin wears a golden crown and a richly embroidered mantle, often created from donations and gifts of gratitude from the faithful.
+The statue’s adornments are also special: the Virgin wears a golden crown and a richly embroidered mantle, often decorated with gifts and offerings from the faithful as tokens of gratitude.

 The Basilica of Macarena is one of Seville’s most significant religious centres.
 The local brotherhood (Hermandad de la Macarena) maintains the sanctuary, which hosts the most prominent events of Seville’s Holy Week (Semana Santa) each year.